wbonicki/spending_app/README.md

 `sudo docker inspect docker-compose_app_database_service_1`

 and find the IPAddress value in "Networks" field (e.g. 172.20.0.2).
 Next edit the *docker-compose/.env* file and assign found ip address to the SERVICE_NAME field (see the commented line in the .env file).
-Edit the flask_app/config.py file regarding .env file (read the comment in the config.py file).

 To run the application execute